Johan296/Johan-Abram_AS91896/README.md

 Asked help from AI to how to randomise/shuffle things I am avoiding copy rights by changing the name of the pokemons and chnaging the game name itself to poketmon.
 I used AI to make my code look neat and tidy.
+I used AI to add a play again feature in my game